-There are, though, plenty of differences between us.
-Unlike me, Robert Elms is a sharp dresser, and very cool and connected.
-He is also a Londoner born and bred.
-I may live in London now ( in Barnes, an area which I know Elms doesn’t consider London at all) but my childhood and adolescence were spent in Surrey, a place which felt a long way from London.
-Elms was brought up in Burnt Oak, far closer to the heart of London than Surrey, but still distant enough to make him feel marginalised, and sympathetic to others in the same boat.
-One of those is Paul Weller, of whom he writes: ‘Paul Weller, a man of similar age, attitude and attire, whom I admire enormously and whose London family were exiled even further, to Woking, carries a similar burden’ .
-And that’s another connection.
-I too align myself with The Jam frontman even if, in my case, it’s only through age and the fact that we both hail from Sheerwater – https://bernardokeeffe.com/paul-weller-sheerwaters-more-famous-son/
+Elms was brought up in Burnt Oak, far closer to the heart of London than Surrey, but still distant enough to make him feel marginalised, and sympathetic to others in the same boat; ‘I think Paul Weller, a man of similar age, attitude and attire, whom I admire enormously and whose London family were exiled even further, to Woking, carries a similar burden’ .

-So London, for me, is not what it is, and has been, for Elms, but that doesn’t mean I wasn’t seduced, and impressed, by his memoir.
-Reading it is very much like listening to his radio show – one moment you’re listening to a cockney geezer, the next you’re being spoken to by a sophisticated intellectual.
-Elms is aware of these two sides of his personality, telling us that he ‘learned to be socially and vocally schizophrenic’.
+So London, for me, is not what it is for Elms.
+But that doesn’t mean I wasn’t seduced by ‘London Made Us’.
+Reading it is very much like listening to the Robert Elms radio show – one moment you’re listening to a cockney geezer, the next you’re being spoken to by a sophisticated intellectual.
+Robert Elms is aware of these two sides of his personality, telling us that he ‘learned to be socially and vocally schizophrenic’.
 Even within a sentence his writing moves from one register to another, from what Elms calls his ‘Radio 4 voice’ to his ‘back-of-a-cab’ or ‘shouting-at-referees voice’.
 He calls this a ‘completely unconscious chameleon’ response, and in doing so makes us regard him, like the subject of his book, as something of a shape-shifter.

 Elms’s language is just like his accent – ‘to this day I have an accent that leaps about all over the gaff’.
 Note that .
 Gaff.
 Not place.
 Gaff.
 Another sentence begins in Standard English only to end by stating that the building had ‘gorn’.
 Not gone.
 Gorn.
 Sometimes the cockney was a bit too much for this Surrey boy.
 I understood ‘I jumped in a sherbet’ only from the context (sherbet dab = cab).
-But when I came across this observation from Elms about his two linguistic selves I was baffled – ‘ I could spot a jekyll dicky or a pair of snide daisies with the best of them.
+And when I came across this observation from Elms about his two linguistic selves I was baffled – ‘ I could spot a jekyll dicky or a pair of snide daisies with the best of them.
 But I could also talk pretty good grammar school when required’.
 I have no idea what a ‘jekyll dicky’ is, or indeed a ‘pair of snide daisies’.
 I googled both and the only thing that came up was Googlebooks directing me to Robert Elms’s ‘London Made Us’)

 This transition from one register to another embodies and reflects the importance of class and social mobility in the book, issues which find their most powerful expression in Elms’s relationship with his mother.
 Her death, movingly described in the Introduction, together with her words ‘This is no longer my London’, provides the book’s starting point, and she and Elms’s ancestors remain a presence throughout.

 ‘London Made Us’ is about the city’s ever-changing nature, its refusal to stay as we remember it.
-It’s also about loss, something with which, as a fellow QPR fan, Robert Elms is very familiar.
-There is so much here that strikes a chord.
+It’s also about loss, something with which, as a fellow QPR fan, Robert Elms is very familiar There is so much here that strikes a chord.